Dimitrios Chantakias

-Dimitrios Chantakias (Δημήτριος Χαντάκιας; born 4 January 1995) is a Greek professional footballer who plays as a centre-back for Super League club Lamia.
+Dimitrios Chantakias (Δημήτριος Χαντάκιας; born 4 January 1995) is a Greek professional footballer who plays as a centre-back for Cypriot First Division club Omonia 29M.

 Career

 Panetolikos and loan spells

 Chantakias started his career at Panetolikos, signing his first professional contract in the summer of 2014.

 In January 2015, he was sent on loan at Fokikos until the end of the season.
 He made his professional debut on 1 February 2015, in a 1–0 away loss against Lamia, playing full 90 minutes.
 After making ten appearances for the club, it announced that Chantakias would return to his parent club in June 2015.

 He made his Panetolikos debut in a match against Atromitos on 7 December 2015, coming on as a substitute in the 72nd minute.

 Cherno More

 On 28 June 2019, Chantakias joined Bulgarian club Cherno More Varna.

 Zira

 On 5 September 2020, Chantakias signed a one-year contract with Zira FK.